 * Inform borrowers who fall behind on mortgage payments of all available alternatives to foreclosure (e.g., payment deferment or loan modification).

 With limited exceptions, mortgage servicers now cannot initiate foreclosures until borrowers are more than 120 days delinquent (allowing time to apply for a loan modification or other alternative), start foreclosure proceedings while also working with a homeowner who has already submitted a complete application for help, or hold a foreclosure sale until all other alternatives have been considered.

 For more details on the new mortgage rules, visit www.consumerfinance.gov/mortgage.

-Bottom line: You should never enter into a mortgage (or other loan) you can't understand or afford.
+Bottom line: People should never enter into a mortgage (or other loan) that they can't understand or afford.
 But it's nice to know that stronger regulations are now in place to help prevent another housing meltdown.

 Stories older than 90 days are available only to subscribing members.
 Please help sustain quality local journalism by becoming a subscribing member today.